vaibhavantil2/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 ### Loading Strategies

-When creating a Workspace with the [createWorkspace()](../../../../reference/core/latest/workspaces/index.html#!API-createWorkspace) method or when restoring a Workspace with the [restoreWorkspace()](../../../../reference/core/latest/workspaces/index.html#!API-restoreWorkspace) method you can specify a loading strategy:
+When creating a Workspace with the [createWorkspace()](../../../../reference/core/latest/workspaces/index.html#!API-createWorkspace) method or when restoring a Workspace with the [restoreWorkspace()](../../../../reference/core/latest/workspaces/index.html#!API-restoreWorkspace) method, you can specify a loading strategy:

 ```javascript
 const options = { loadingStrategy: "lazy" };